Invoiced/api/source/includes/_payments.md

 - `cash`
 - `other`

 `adjustment` transactions will always use the `balance` payment method.
 Since our system is designed from the perspective of the merchant, a negative adjustment represents a credit to the customer and a positive adjustment represents a charge to the customer.
 For example, if you wanted to credit your customer for $20 then you would create an `adjustment` transaction for -$20.
-Furthermore, adjustments do not have an invoice associated.
+Furthermore, adjustments can have a credit note associated.

 ## Transaction Object